edgarglezc/cpp-chatroom/README.md

 This project is currently under development as an educational exercise.
 Upcoming features include full socket communication, a more advanced CLI interface, and persistent user/message storage.

-## 🤝 Contributions

-Contributions are welcome!
-If you'd like to help, feel free to fork the repository, open an issue, or submit a pull request.

 ---

 > Developed by **Edgar Camino** as a personal learning project for mastering modern C++.